dotnet/core-setup/Documentation/design-docs/framework-version-resolution.md

 Note that due to the above described ordering, application which refers framework version `3.0.0` will NOT run on `3.0.0-preview`.

 ### Behavior before 3.0
-Before .NET Core 3.0 (so 2.2 and older) the roll-forward behavior for pre-release versions ignored any of the roll-forward related settings, that is both `rollForwardOnNoCandidateFx` as well as `applyPatches`.
-The behavior was that:
+#### Release
-* Release version will prefer to roll forward to release.
+Release version will prefer to roll forward to release.
 If no matching release version is available, release will roll forward to pre-release.
 (AP = ApplyPatches)

 | Framework reference       | Available versions             | Resolved framework | Notes                                             |
 | ------------------------- | ------------------------------ | ------------------ | ------------------------------------------------- |